-Component Layers Component Layers .AperFunction value Usage ComponentMain This aperture is flashed at the centroid of a component.
+Component layers .AperFunction value Usage ComponentMain This aperture is flashed at the centroid of a component.
 The flash carries the object attributes with the main characteristics of the component.
-The following aperture must be used:%ADDnnC,0.300% (mm)%ADDnnC,0.012% (in) nn is an aperture number, an integer ≥ 10.
-ComponentOutline,<type> <type>=(Body Lead2Lead Footprint Courtyard)</type></type> This attribute is used to draw the outline of the component An outline is a sequence of connected draws and arcs.
+The following aperture must be used: %ADDnnC,0.300% (mm) %ADDnnC,0.012% (in) nn is an aperture number, an integer ≥ 10.
+ComponentOutline,<type> <type>= (Body Lead2Lead Footprint Courtyard)</type></type> This attribute is used to draw the outline of the component.
+An outline is a sequence of connected draws and arcs.
 They are said to connect only if they are defined consecutively, with the second starting where the first one ends.
 Thus, the order in which they are defined is significant.
 A contour is closed: the end point of the last draw/arc must coincide with the start point of the first.
 Outlines cannot self-intersect.
 Four different types of outlines are defined.
-See drawing, courtesy Thiadmer Riemersma: body size lead-to-lead size footprint contour courtyard Outlines of different types on the same component are allowed.
-The following aperture must be used: %ADDnnC,0.100% (mm) %ADDnnC,0.004% (in) ComponentPin The coordinates in the flash command (D03) indicate the location of the component pins (leads).
+See drawing, courtesy Thiadmer Riemersma: Outlines of different types on the same component are allowed.
+The following aperture must be used: %ADDnnC,0.100% (mm) %ADDnnC,0.004% (in)

+ComponentPin The coordinates in the flash command (D03) indicate the location of the component pins (leads).
 The .P object attribute must be attached to each flash to identify the reference descriptor and pin.

-For the key pin, typically pin "1" or "A1", the following diamond shape aperture must be used: %ADDnnP,0.360X4X0.0% (mm) %ADDnnP,0.017X4X0.0% (in) The key pin is then visible in the image.
-For all other pins the following zero size aperture must be used: %ADDnnC,0%(both mm and in) These pins are not visible which avoids cluttering the
+For the key pin, typically pin "1" or "A1", the following diamond shape aperture must be used:

+%ADDnnP,0.360X4X0.0% (mm) %ADDnnP,0.017X4X0.0% (in)

+The key pin is then visible in the image.

+For all other pins the following zero size aperture must be used:

+%ADDnnC,0%(both mm and in)

+These pins are not visible which avoids cluttering the image.

+Profile See the section All layers below

+NonMaterial , and the second

+Material

+Other, <mandatory field=""></mandatory>